jwrobes/wizewomen/cred.md

 permalink: /cred/
 ---
 <ul>
-  <li> I am a Licensed Marriage and Family Therapist #83314 in California.
+  <li> I am a Licensed Marriage and Family Therapist #83314 in California and Oregon T1449.
 I am a Licensed Mental Health Counselor LH 60822228 in Washington. </li>
   <li> I earned my Master's Degree in Integral Counseling Psychology from the California Institute of Integral Studies.</li>
   <li> I studied World Religions and Gender Studies at the University of Colorado in Boulder for my Bachelor's Degree.</li>
   <li> I'm trained as a Doula which is a physical, emotional and informational support person for women and their families during pregnancy, birth and postpartum.</li>
-  <li> I've been meditating for over 15 years and infuse my work with mindfulness and awareness as tools of self-empowerment.</li>
+  <li> I've been meditating for nearly 20 years and infuse my work with mindfulness and awareness as tools of self-empowerment.</li>
 </ul>

 Click [here](https://www.hhs.gov/sites/default/files/ocr/privacy/hipaa/understanding/coveredentities/notice.pdf) for Notice of Privacy Practices for Protected Health Information.